 Coverage obtained through the Health Care Marketplace (Exchange) is not eligible for employer opt-out contributions.

 Health savings account (HSA)

-You must enroll in a high deductible health plan to participate in a HSA.
-A HSA will be opened with Optum Bank[®] for all newly enrolled HSA participants.
+You must enroll in a high-deductible health plan to participate in an HSA.
+An HSA will be opened with Optum Bank® for all newly enrolled HSA participants.

 What is an HSA?